manoj-lk-code/backuplift/README.md

 - By default, profile.sh will send site files without compressing them.
 - If you like to send files compressing them, use `profile-compressed-backup.sh` instead.
 - Make sure to test run once the setup is done.
+- You must have rsync installed in your linux server.
+Test it by typing `rsync` in your terminal.
+If you see manual, it would mean rsync is installed already.
+If not, you'll have to install it.

 ------------